My first unpredictable Alaskan Adventure

 Some days it is hard to be me

 The luckiest boy in the world strikes again.
-Last weekend I won a hot air balloon ride at a charity event.
+Last weekend I won a hot air balloon ride at a 2015-03-21-CAM-2015-geocaching-Western-MD-19charity event.
 Fresh off that victory, yesterday was the picnic to celebrate the end of CAM 2015, cache across Maryland.
 Like the last few years it was more fun than should be legally allowed.
 Driving hundreds of miles over 4 days just to walk in the woods, make fun of my friends, hang out with Charlie the Dog, and write my name on hidden pieces of paper.
 There is a photo contest each year at the picnic.
 Last year I did fairly well in the photo contest, even came in first in a category.
-I decided that was my cue to go pro, and upgrade my equipment.
+I decided 2015-04-25-CAM2015-day-4-59that was my cue to go pro, and upgrade my equipment.
 Yesterday I took 1st in two categories, and 2nd in a third category.
 I could not believe it.
 What a fun thing to have happen to me.
 Fun things rarely happen to me…sike.
 That makes me an award-winning photographer 2 years in row.
 That is definitely making it to my resume.
 If you are reading this (doubtful) I am available for hire.

 Maybe my new favorite picture